 Lunar New Year (or Chinese New Year) is one of the world’s great annual celebrations.
 How big?
 Massive!
 In China people are expected to take around three billion journeys as they travel to join family for festivities: think fireworks, lanterns and, of course, food!
-The shebang begins on Tuesday February 5, with the Year of the Dog giving way to Year of the Pig, and celebrations continuing for three weeks.
+The shebang begins on Saturday January 25, with the Year of the Pig giving way to the Year of the Rat, and celebrations continuing for three weeks.
 Special ‘lucky’ foods are eaten during this period, sometimes because of their colour (red and pink are lucky colours) and often because their name is a homonym for words such as ‘luck’, ‘prosperity’ and ‘wealth’.

 I love eating Chinese food at any time of year and I’ve gathered together some of my favourites here.
 I’m particularly excited to share two recipes from Chinese food guru Tony Tan, Jing Shui Daan, a delicate savoury steamed custard, and Egg Tarts, a sweet treat that’s ubiquitous in Hong Kong.
 Of course, the celebrations extend to other parts of Asia, so I’ve include dishes inspired by other countries too.

 Oysters (‘ho see’) are a lucky New Year dish because their name sounds like the word for ‘good deeds’.
 Dried oysters are often eaten with black sea moss at New Year but if you’ve got fresh oysters, why not eat them!
 Chef Victor Liong also does a beautiful Corn Custard to serve with Congee